TheNathannator/PlasticBand/Docs/_Templates/Xbox One Base.md

 - Class strings:
   - (List each, marking the primary string and listing it first)

-Vendor ID and product ID can be retrieved from the arrival message (`0x02`) or from USB descriptor info.
+Vendor ID and product ID can be retrieved from the "Hello" message (`0x02`) or from USB descriptor info.
+Interface GUIDs and class strings are found in the metadata message (`0x04`).

-Interface GUIDs and class strings can be retrieved from the descriptor message (`0x04`).
-Multiple of each can be specified, if there's more than one include all of them but be sure to specify which is primary (unique) and which ones are secondary (non-unique).
-If there's only one, this is not required.

 Common non-unique GUIDs include: